 Although most policies differ depending on the insurer, claims from ‘wear and tear’ or damage caused by pests usually are not covered.

-If you leave your property unattended for a certain period of time (usually 30 or 60 days) then you will have restricted cover and if the insurer is unware you are not in the property then you might not be able to claim on the policy.
+If you leave your property unattended for over a certain period (usually 30 or 60 days) then you may have your cover restricted and if the insurer is unaware you are not in the property, then you might not be able to claim on the policy.

 Most insurance policies are based on one of two options:

-Most policies cover all of your personal belongings, including furniture, jewellery and electronic goods.
-However, some insurers offer different levels of insurance, but you will usually be covered for theft, fire and flood.
+Most policies cover all your personal belongings, including furniture, jewellery and electronic goods.

-You may also have the option to add on extras, such as Accidental Damage or Personal Possessions (i.e. items you take outside of your home).
+You will also have the option to add on extras, such as Accidental Damage or cover for items away from the home (Personal Possessions Cover).

 Depending on what is included in your policy will depend on what is and isn’t covered.
 Examples could include: